- SHE. “Ugh, religious people are the worst.”

 Kinda.

-Not that Jesus won’t save them; we’re saved by grace not good works.
-But a Christian follows Jesus, and if we legitimately follow him we’re gonna produce fruit!
+Not that Jesus won’t save Christian jerks; we’re saved by grace not good behavior.
+But a Christian is meant to follow Jesus, and if we legitimately follow him we’re gonna produce fruit!
 The Spirit’s gonna transform our character to resemble Jesus’s.
-We’re gonna be patient, gracious, gentle, kind, forgiving, like Jesus: We’re not gonna be jerks.
+We’re gonna be patient, gracious, gentle, kind, forgiving, like Jesus.
+We’re not gonna be jerks.

 Taking pride in one’s jerkishness.